itsbhm/php/php-core/Readme.md

 - For Ubuntu Linux Install [XAMPP](https://www.apachefriends.org/)

 To test the PHP installation, open a web browser and navigate to [http://localhost/](http://localhost/).
 If PHP is working correctly, you should see the welcome page.

+For Editors:

+You can use various of IDE as per your comfort.
+(Some perfect IDEs)

+1. VS Code
+2. Sublime Text
+3. Notepad ++
+4. PhpStorm
+5. NetBeans
+6. Eclipse
+7. Zend Studio